I Think I'm a Witch—What Are the Next Steps?

 - Step Five: clarify your intent for the ritual.
 In this case it is to experience working with energy and to pledge yourself to the craft.

 - Step Six: hold up your wand and turn to the East.
 Say, “I call upon the guardians of East and Air to watch over and protect me.
-Do the same, in turn with the other three quarters, going clockwise (or deosil): East, South, West, North (if you are in the northern hemisphere).
+Do the same, in turn with the other three quarters, going clockwise (or deosil): East (air), South (fire), West (water), North (earth).
+If yo live in the southern hemisphere, do it in reverse order.

 - Step Seven: point your wand and describe a circle around yourself and your tools.
-Again clockwise/deosil Visualize the circle forming a sphere.
+Again clockwise/deosil.
+Visualize the circle forming a sphere.
 Now don’t step through the circle, stay within its boundaries.
-If you have to leave the circle because you need the loo or anything, use your athame/kitchen knife to 'cut' a doorway.
+If you have to leave the circle because you need the loo or anything, use your athame/kitchen knife to 'cut' an imaginary doorway.
 Oh, and cats, dogs and small children can pass through the circle with no harm done.

 - Step Eight: light your candle and sit on the floor.
 You can close your eyes if you like.
 Feel energy rising up through the floor and into your body.
 Imagine this strong earth energy filling your circle/sphere and mingling with the air, fire and water energy.